 - That technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of abuse and other risks online as well as face to face

 - How to maintain confidentiality by only involving those who need to be involved

 - That they should never promise a child confidentiality

 - That victims of abuse should know they'll be taken seriously, be supported and kept safe.
 They shouldn't be made to feel ashamed for making a report or that they're creating a problem

-Your senior leaders should give all staff appropriate safeguarding and child protection training (including online safety) at induction, which is regularly updated.
+Your school should give all staff appropriate safeguarding and child protection training (including online safety) at induction, which is regularly updated.
 And they should receive safeguarding updates at least annually, for example via email or staff meetings.

 The sections below go into more detail about what staff need to know and do: